marshmallow-code/flask-smorest/docs/arguments.rst

 .. note:: The content type is only used for documentation purpose and has no impact on request parsing.

+.. note:: Multipart requests with mixed types (file, form, etc.) are not supported.
+They can be achieved but the documentation is not correctly generated. ``arguments`` decorator can be called multiple times on the same view function but it should not be called with more that one request body location.
+This limitation is discussed in :issue:`46`.

 File Upload
 -----------